Thewessen/hello-world/Tables/README.md

 ```
 ### Goodies
 + Nested tables are allowed!
-+ Newlines in a cell are allowed
++ Newlines in a cell are allowed.
-+ Tries to break a long line into multiple lines before printing
++ Tries to break a long line into multiple lines before printing.
 + Trunking also available for lists, floats, ints, and of coures tables!
-+ Piping the output in terminal is possible, e.g. ... | head -10
++ Piping the output in terminal is possible, e.g. ... | head -10.
 + Well documented.

 ### Usages